- Our services

 Thanks to their small size, the fragments derived from this new type of antibodies (VHH, fig 1) are very good candidates for intrabody expression.

-You can read the paper relating this discovery in eLIFE.
+Please read the paper relating this discovery in eLIFE.

 Figure 2: E12-1 Anti-Tau intrabody fused to mCherry, expressed in Hela cell, recognizes over expressed GFP-Tau